aridjayarecipes/cutesrecipes.web.app/content/post/1840-simple-way-to-make-award-winning-banana-pomegranate-sandwich.md

 - "Cut the end of banana and Slit banana into two parts."
 - "Take one part of banana keep pomegranate seeds keep another part of banana closed it with the help of thread."
 - "Now dip it into melted chocolate and deep freez it for 25-30min."
-- "Now for plating use strawberry saus.keep Banana and keep venila ice cream on it.it&#39;s done.serve it cold."
+- "Now for plating use strawberry saus.keep Banana and keep venila ice cream on it.it's done.serve it cold."
 categories:
 - Recipe
 tags: